Signed in as:

 With her BA obtained at UNB Saint John, and MA from Yorkville University in Fredericton, she decided to settle into private practice in this beautiful renaissance city she calls home.

-Tricia currently has limited availability for new clients
+Tricia currently has a wait time of 6-12 months for new clients.

 Throughout my own therapeutic journey, I've come to understand how nerve-wracking the counselling process can be.
 However, through my strengths-based and trauma-informed approach, my goal is to guide you on a path towards self discovery as I gain insight about your strengths and help you tap into them.